jordangould/AirtimeInfiniteDocs/README.md

 ## Connecting Your FlySight
 While **Airtime: Infinite** can load files from any location on your iOS device, most users will want to pull track files directly from their FlySight via USB.
 In order to connect a FlySight to your iOS device, you will need to purchase a USB to Lightning adapter.
 We recommend the [Apple Lightning to USB 3 Camera Adapter](https://www.apple.com/shop/product/MK0W2AM/A/lightning-to-usb-3-camera-adapter).

-**Note**: Non-powered adapters such as the [standard Apple Camera Adapter](https://www.apple.com/shop/product/MD821AM/A/lightning-to-usb-camera-adapter) may require your FlySight to run [custom firmware](#updating-the-flysight-firmware) in order to connect to your iOS device.
+**Note**: Non-powered adapters such as the [standard Apple Camera Adapter](https://www.apple.com/shop/product/MD821AM/A/lightning-to-usb-camera-adapter) may require your FlySight to run [custom firmware](#updating-the-flysight-firmware) and be >50% charged in order to connect to your iOS device.

 To connect your FlySight to your iOS device:
 1. Plug the Lightning power port on the Lightning to USB adapter into a power source. (if applicable)
 	- This can be a standard [Apple Power Brick](https://www.apple.com/shop/product/MD810LL/A/apple-5w-usb-power-adapter) or a [mobile USB power bank](https://www.amazon.com/BESTON-Portable-10000mAh-Recharge-External/dp/B07MX217G9).
 	- This step is only necessary if you are receiving a "Too much power" warning from iOS and do not wish to use our [custom FlySight firmware](#updating-the-flysight-firmware).
+Please note a non-powered adapter will not connect to a Flysight with <50% charge.
 2. Plug the adapter into your Apple device.
 3. Connect the standard FlySight USB cable from your FlySight to the USB port of the adapter.